 Does not apply in School District No. 44 (North Vancouver).

-BRITISH COLUMBIA TEACHERS' FEDERATION Re: Employment Equity - Aboriginal Employees
+Re: Employment Equity - Indigenous Peoples

-The parties recognize that Aboriginal employees are underrepresented in the public education system.
-The parties are committed to redress the under-representation of Aboriginal employees and therefore further agree that:
+The parties recognize that Indigenous Peoples are underrepresented in the public education system.
+The parties are committed to redressing the under-representation of Indigenous Peoples in the workforce and therefore further agree that: